Best Microbiology Laboratory Techniques in Pharmaceuticals

 The following factors affect the reliability of exposure plates:

-1. The media type selected for different types of micro-organisms (SAB plates support mold and yeast, and nutrient agar supports most bacteria).
+1. The media type selected for different micro-organisms (SAB plates support mold and yeast, and nutrient agar supports most bacteria).

-2. Time of plate exposure (1, 2 or 4 hours) affects the number of organisms trapped.
+2. Plate exposure time (1, 2, or 4 hours) affects the number of organisms trapped.

 3. Time and temperature of incubation either supports or retards colony growth.

-At the completion of the incubation, the plates are removed and the colonies counted.
-The number of colonies are recorded, as should be the units.
+The number of colonies is recorded, as should be the units.
 The media type determines the colony count units.

 For example, 38 colony forming units (cfu) on Saboraud Dextrose Agar is 38 cfu fungi per x hours of plate exposure to the environment.